michael-ritter/jupyterhub-combopt-ma4502/docs/docs/ssl_certificates.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ```

-Finally, certbot gives us some details on the location of our certificate and the expiration date.
+Finally, Certbot gives us some details on the location of our certificate and the expiration date.

 ```text
 IMPORTANT NOTES: